DCotterill/halixia-hugo/content/ma/pay-off-debt-early-208.md

 layout: static
 ---

-Help in tackling debts head on
+Help in tackling debts head on.

 If you're juggling several different debts the best thing you could do is to tackle them head-on and get on track to becoming debt-free.
 But where do you start?